 Society

 Sysmex provides accurate test results and sound security by delivering high-quality products to the world.
 We ensure a stable supply of products and services based on our social mission to support healthcare.
-Strengthening supply chain management has been identified as a materiality, and Senior Executive Officer Mitsuhisa Kanagawa has been placed in charge of overseeing risk management for the entire supply chain.
+Strengthening supply chain management has been identified as a materiality, and the Senior Executive Officer Mitsuhisa Kanagawa has been placed in charge of overseeing risk management for the entire supply chain.
 He has been promoting sustainable procurement, beginning with supplier evaluations and the drafting of remedial plans.
 Furthermore, CSR survey response rates, the number of training sessions for suppliers, and other factors were set as sustainability targets, and the status of their related initiatives is reported to the Managing Board semiannually.

 At Sysmex, taking into account the importance of sustainable procurement, we identify significant suppliers through desk assessments on supplier risk.
 For significant suppliers that have been identified, we conduct a CSR survey annually and monitor their status of sustainability-related initiatives.